mfouda/epsilon/docs/notebooks/ercot.rst

 The dataset we will consider is taken from the wholesale electricity markets in Texas, administered by `ERCOT <http://ercot.com>`__.
-The complete details of the market function are beyond the scope of this document, but in essence due to the fact electricity cannot easily be stored, the market must explicitly account for constraints of the transmission network.
-This is done through *locationial marginal pricing* (see e.g. `Bohn, Caramanis and Schweppe (1984) <lmp>`__) and results in different electricity prices in different parts of the grid.
+The complete details of the market function are beyond the scope of this example, but in essence due to the fact electricity cannot easily be stored, the operator must ensure that supply and demand are equal at all times while explicitly accounting for constraints of the transmission network.
+This is done through *locationial marginal pricing* (`Bohn, Caramanis and Schweppe (1984) <lmp>`__) and results in different electricity prices in different parts of the grid.
 To reduce volatility, the electricity market is structure as a multi-settlement market in which participants submit both day-ahead and "real-time" (every 15 minutes) bids and offers; the majority of transactions clear in the day-ahead market and the deviations from these committments is settled at the real-time price.

 The goal of this example will be to build a model of real-time prices---such a model has many possible uses, including to inform the